on Impaired driving

 Office to develop, fund and implement a comprehensive enforcement initiative in the seven selected

 Wyoming counties.
 This initiative continues to be operational today.

 A review of the locations where alcohol-involved crashes occurred in years 2010 through 2012

-readily identifies seven counties in Wyoming where enforcement efforts need to be concentrated and more strategically deployed.
+readily identified seven counties in Wyoming where enforcement efforts need to be concentrated and more strategically deployed.
 The seven counties are: Natrona, Laramie, Sweetwater, Campbell, Fremont, Sheridan and Albany.
-Please refer to the graphs below of alcohol-involved crashes by county.
+Please refer to the graphs below for the latest statistics of alcohol-involved crashes by county.

-This initiative utilizes a comprehensive approach for providing enhanced enforcement in the selected counties and will incorporate training, media support and more strategic deployment.
+This initiative utilizes a comprehensive approach for providing enhanced enforcement in the selected counties and incorporates training, media support and more strategic deployment.
 All law enforcement agency administrators in the selected counties have indicated their support and willingness to participate in this enhanced enforcement initiative.
-Additional grant funding will be made available to those agencies that have the capacity and are willing to increase their level of overtime DUI enforcement activities.
-A more strategic deployment for the enhanced enforcement will be accomplished by analyzing recent crash data by date, time and location.
+Additional grant funding is made available to those agencies that have the capacity and are willing to increase their level of overtime DUI enforcement activities.
+A more strategic deployment for the enhanced enforcement is accomplished by analyzing recent crash data by date, time and location.